Kyiv’s Open-Air Museum of Folk Architecture

 And most Communist leaders were deeply ashamed of their countries’ peasant origins (unsuitable for Communism in Marx’s eyes) and therefore felt that slaughtering most of them was a necessary step — the few who survived would be tough enough to build Communism.
 The rest would be enslaved and starved to feed the urban proletariant and then dumped (in Trotsky’s words) “on the ash-heap of history”.

-Locally-managed collective agriculture existed in northern Russia for centuries, where the hostile climate and frequent crop failures required pooling of resources to survive.
+Locally-managed, kibbutz-style collective agriculture had existed in northern Russia for centuries, where the hostile climate and frequent crop failures required pooling of resources to survive.
 The Communists brutally centralised and imposed it on much wealthier peasants in Ukraine and southern Russia, but it is a Russian idea, not a Marxist one.

 The Mykola’iv church (built 1763) from a village in the Chernihiv Region north of Kyiv, near the Belarus border.